dunja-tomic/antelopes/README.md

-# The Great Antelope A...
+# The Great Antelope Adventure

 Welcome to the Antelope Adventure web app monorepo.
+This is the Internet's leading source of antelope information.
+Server code and startup instructions are found in `/server`, and client code and related startup instructions are found in `/client`.

 These are the stack components that were used: